Gwyneth Paltrow lives clean but likes her humor dirty

 "That [cover] is honestly because of her.
 I would've never had the confidence to do that 20 years ago or 10 years ago, before I met her [Anderson]," Paltrow said.
 "I'm very devoted to her because her methodology and all the research behind it is, it just works."

-Anderson compared her partnership with Paltrow to a supportive "sisterhood."
+Anderson, who opened her latest fitness studio in New York on Tuesday, compared her partnership with Paltrow to a supportive "sisterhood."

 "Neither of us want to dim each other's light in any way," Anderson told CNN.
 "We truly have each other's back in the best way."